sed-seyedi/sed-stumpwmrc/README.md

 This is my-stumpwmrc (config file for stumpwm window manager).
 I hope it would be useful and/or interesting to some.

 Once I log in to my computer I see a welcome message.
 That's when I know it's ready to accept my commands.
 There is nothing else to distract me.
 A blank screen is what I love (usually blue) to start with.
-That's what I call a desktop environment that get's the out of my way.
+That's what I call a desktop environment that get's out of my way.

 On my computer everything is in full screen.
 29" of realstate for every app!
 No tiling or stacking windows.
 KISS... keep it super simple!